kazijamal/systems-level-programming/README.md

   - Inputs: char \*input
   - Returns: 0 or 1
   - If input contains either < or > redirect character, this function returns 1, otherwise it returns 0
+- `int contains_double_redirect()`
+  - Inputs: char \*input
+  - Returns: 0 or 1
+  - If input contains both < and > redirect character, this function returns 1, otherwise it returns 0
 - `void fancy_exec()`
   - Inputs: char \*\*args
   - Checks if command is not found, else executes command from given arguments